-Last year we followed the Classical curriculum from Angelicum Academy.
-This year I am establishing my own curriculum for each of the girls using the Angelicum suggestions as a jumping off point.
+In the past, we followed the Classical curriculum from Angelicum Academy.
+I have sense pieced together my own curriculum for each of the girls using the Angelicum suggestions as a jumping off point.

 Our reasons for choosing homeschooling are laid out in my post, The Decision to Homeschool.
 This page is to discuss the resources we’ve used and how we like them.
 I have listed books/materials we’re using as well as books Ryan and I have read which have helped us with our education choices.